 The photo album has been shared more than 600 times on Facebook.
 Comments from community members have poured in.

 On May 22, two days after she posted the photos, Medeiros launched a crowdfunding campaign on GoFundMe.com to help support the parish.
 The campaign’s target goal is $10,000 to replace the statue and install more lights around the front lawn.
 So far, the campaign has raised $750.
+Some people are taking cash loans for funding the project.

 “A lot of angry people are pointing fingers right now,” said Medeiros.
 “Some people are very, very upset because it is their church... they just want for whoever it is to get caught.
 I’ve had a lot of people asking me for friend requests... just to connect with me, talk to me, if I had any more information.”